838239178/goodmq/README.md

 A good `streadway/amqp` wrapper.
 Supporting connection reconnecting and channel recovering.

+Thread Safe：Recommend one thread one channel.
+One connection manage lots of channel.

 ### Feature

+Need your issue and pull request to make this project more stable and stronger

+- [x] Auto recovering
 - [ ]  More flexible configuration
+- [ ]  Auto restart consume
+- [ ]  Connection/Channel Pool
 - [ ]  TODO

 ## Consumer Example